DarkOxygen123/36hr-Hackathon/README.md

 Topic: Heathcare

-While accesing open index.html  for the first page Website is fully responsive
+While accesing open index.html  for the first page.
+Website is fully responsive